synox/semantic-release-firefox-add-on/README.md

 For more information on the source of these values, see [Mozilla Add On authentication](#mozilla-add-on-authentication)

 #### `verifyConditions` parameters

-- `extensionId`: **REQUIRED** The extension id of the extension from the Mozilla Add On store.
-If this is not specified then a new extension will be created each time the release is run.
-In order to avoid issues arising due to this, the extension must be created in the Add On store first and the extension Id put into the semantic release configuration.

 - `targetXpi`: **REQUIRED** The filename of the XPI file to store in the artifacts directory.